twgenaux/twgenaux.github.io/MessageFormats/MessageFormats.md

 The first step is to split the fields into separate lines:

-1. Enter the field separator.
+1. In the Replace dialog, enter the field separator.
 2. Enter the <CR> and <LF>
 3. Click Replace All

-You now have a list of fields where each field position is the number of the line it is on.
+You now have a list of fields where each line number is also its field position.

 ![image-20240420183844463](.\Message Formats.assests\image-20240420183844463.png)

-Field names and their position come from the ASTM standard.
-The specification for the Order record is in section 8.
+Field names and their position are defined in the ASTM standard.
+The specification for the Order record is in section 8 of the ASTM E1394 standard.
 The field definitions start with section 8.4.1 (Record Type ID).
-The field position is the last number of the section number that defines it (1).
-Therefore, the Specimen ID (Sample ID) is in section 8.4.3 and is referred to as O.3.
+The field position is the last number of the section number that defines it, 1 for the  Record Type ID.
+TheSpecimen ID (Sample ID) is in section 8.4.3 and is referred to as O.3, for Order record field 3.

-You can use this same technique in reverse to create an order record manually.
+You can use this same technique for listing the fields in reverse to create an Order record manually.

 ![image-20240420185330462](.\Message Formats.assests\image-20240420185330462.png)

 To hand code an Order record:

-1. Enter each field attribute on the line number that corresponds to its field number as defined by the ASTM standard.
+1. Enter each field attribute on the line number that corresponds to its field position as defined by the ASTM standard.
 For an Order record, the sample ID goes in field 3, so write it on line 3.
 2. In the Replace dialog, enter the <CR> and <LF>
 3. Enter the field separator.
 4. Click *Replace all*

+Now we have manually created an Order record.
+Computers are programed to do something similar.

 ![image-20240420185552555](.\Message Formats.assests\image-20240420185552555.png)